foxglove/studio/packages/ros1/README.md

 # @foxglove/ros1

-node.js TypeScript library for interfacing with ROS1.
+TypeScript library for interfacing with ROS1 with pluggable backends.

 ### Usage